Nothing eases everyday pains, strains, aches, and bruises like cold and heat. But which conditions respond to heat therapy and which to cold therapy?

 Get more natural remedies for bruises.

 The time-honored cold pack for a sprain or a fresh, swollen bruise is a bag of frozen corn or peas.
-The bag conforms to the injured part, treats the injury; then you eat the thawed vegetables for supper.
+The bag conforms to the injured part and treats the injury—then you eat the thawed vegetables for supper.

 Endurance athletes sometimes hasten recovery by immersing their entire bodies in an ice bath.

-Nothing soothes chronic aches and pains of stored muscle tension or arthritis like a heat pack.
-Gentle heat opens blood vessels to improve blood supply to an area, and helps stretch tight muscles.
+Nothing soothes muscle tension or arthritis like a heat pack.
+Gentle heat opens blood vessels to improve blood supply to an area and helps to stretch tight muscles.

 Don’t use heat (or provide it to someone else) on open/recent wounds or swollen areas.
 Before treating with heat, consult a health professional if you have a skin condition, diabetes, heart disease, high blood pressure, or a vascular disease.

-The cotton sock-pack filled with seeds will work equally well as a heat pack.
-Toss it into the microwave for about two minutes or into the oven until it’s warm to the touch.
+For a DIY heat back, fill a cotton sock with seeds.
+Toss it into the microwave for about 2 minutes or into the oven until it’s warm to the touch.

 If you’re handy with a sewing machine, you can make a cover of any size and shape to fill with seeds.
 A zippered opening will allow you to remove the seeds and wash the cover.

-I have a large seed-filled “cape” that drapes over my shoulders, upper back and chest, with a short collar that comes up around my neck.
-Mmm!
+I have a large, seed-filled “cape” that drapes over my shoulders, upper back, and chest, with a short collar that comes up around my neck.
+Mmmm!
 Heavenly heat after a long day hunched over a computer or splitting wood.

 Using a Cold or Heat Pack

-If you plan to leave either a cold or a hot pack in place, keep a piece of flannel or a thin towel between you and the pack to protect your skin from injury.
-Medical professionals recommend leaving either a cold or hot pack in place for 10-15 minutes, then removing it and waiting half an hour before reapplying.
+If you plan to leave either a cold pack or a hot pack in place, keep a piece of flannel or a thin towel between you and the pack to protect your skin from injury.
+Medical professionals recommend leaving either a cold or a hot pack in place for 10 to 15 minutes, then removing it and waiting half an hour before reapplying.